591 total views, 1 views today

 Ninigret Pond Marsh Restoration Video

-Salt Ponds Coalition was a lead partner in the Ninigret Pond Salt Marsh Restoration that took place in Charlestown with project partners that included the Towns of Westerly and Charlestown, Coastal Resources Management Services, U.S. Fish & Wildlife Services, and Rhode Island Department of Environmental Management.
+Salt Ponds Coalition was a lead partner in the Ninigret Pond Marsh Restoration that took place in Charlestown with project partners that included the Towns of Westerly and Charlestown, Coastal Resources Management Services, U.S. Fish & Wildlife Services, and Rhode Island Department of Environmental Management.
 This project was made possible by a Hurricane Sandy Resiliency Grant.